 Men and women with obstructive sleep apnea have alternatives to the noisy, bulky CPAP machine.
-At Loudoun Family and Cosmetic Dentistry in Leesburg, Virginia, Haidy Messih, DDS, and Anthony Black DDS offer dental appliances that change the position of your lower jaw and allow for better airflow.
+At Loudoun Family and Cosmetic Dentistry in Leesburg, Virginia, Haidy Messih, DDS, offers dental appliances that change the position of your lower jaw and allow for better airflow.
 If you suffer from sleep apnea or heavy snoring, call the office or request a consultation online today to find out if a dental appliance can help.

 Sleep apnea is a serious medical condition characterized by repeated pauses in breathing during sleep.
 Breathing pauses can last several seconds and happen 30 or more times per hour.
 The continuous disrupted breathing causes an imbalance between the carbon dioxide and oxygen levels in your bloodstream.
 Your brain senses the imbalance and wakes you to restart the breathing process.